-The market price of 21Shares’s products are approximately equal to the market value of the underlying assets held in collateral.
-Therefore, the price of 21Shares’s ETPs in the secondary market is close to the product’s Net Asset Value (NAV).
-Any divergence between the market price of an 21Shares ETP and the NAV of its underlying constituents would normally trigger arbitrage activities by market participants, thus moving the market price back towards NAV.
+The market price of our 21Shares products replicates the equivalent value of the underlying crypto asset.
+Therefore, the price of the ETPs in the secondary market is close to the net asset value (NAV) of the product.
+Any discrepancies between the market price (supply and demand) and the NAV of its underlying constituents, would trigger arbitrage activities by market participants, causing the market price to move again towards NAV.

 What is the difference between the NAV per unit and the market price?

-The NAV per unit of an ETP denotes the dollar value of the underlying holdings expressed as a single unit value.
-As a result, this is considered the ‘fair value’ which is struck daily at the end of the day.
-On the other hand, the market price is the price at which the last trade of the Fund occurred.
+The Net Asset Value (NAV) per unit of an ETP denotes the dollar value of the underlying units.
+As a result, this is considered the "fair value", which is determined daily at the end of the day.
+On the other hand, we have the market price, which reflects the price from the last trade.

 Why does the market price of the ETP sometimes differ from the NAV?

-The market price of our ETPs is driven by the supply and demand in the secondary markets.
-Depending on these market forces, the market price may be above (referred to as a ‘Premium) or below (referred to as a ‘Discount’) the product’s NAV.
+The market price of our ETPs is determined by supply and demand in the secondary markets.
+Depending on market forces, the market price may be above (referred to as the "premium") or below (referred to as the "discount") the NAV of the product.

 How does 21Shares ensure the security of the underlying assets of the ETPs?

-The digital assets are held in cold storage with industry-leading Custodians.
-We have a number of measures in place to ensure the security of the underlying assets.
-Such measures include: Cryptographic Security, Offline Protection, Multiple Private Keys, and Whitelisting of wallets.
+The digital assets are held in cold-storage at industry-leading custodian banks.
+We have taken a number of measures to ensure the security of the underlying assets.
+These measures include: Cryptographic security, offline protection, multiple private keys, and whitelisting of wallets.

 Are 21Shares’s products collateralized?
 And if so, how much?

 Our ETPs are collateralized debt obligations.
-21Shares AG as the issuer is always required to maintain 100% collateralization of these products.
+As an issuer, 21Shares AG is always obliged to collateralize these products 100%.

 How are iNAVs calculated?

-iNAVs for our products are distributed and calculated by Solactive AG.
-This data is available through Bloomberg, Reuters, and IHS Markit.
+The iNAVs for our products are distributed and calculated by Solactive AG.
+These data are available via Bloomberg, Reuters and IHS Markit.

 How can I launch an ETP with 21Shares?

 Our goal is to help others launch their own products.
-If you are interested in launching one, please reach out to [email protected] for more information on how 21Shares can help.
+If you are interested in launching an ETP, please contact [email protected].
+There you will find more information on how 21Shares can help you.